Tens of thousands of people are trapped paying unaffordable mortgages at a time when many are under huge financial pressure due to coronavirus.

 If you’re struggling to cover your mortgage payments, get in touch with your lender as soon as possible and let them know you’re having problems.

-You’re entitled to ask your lender if you can have a mortgage payment holiday, which means you defer your mortgage payments for three months.
-You can apply for one up until October 31.
+You’re entitled to ask your lender if you can have a mortgage payment holiday, which means you defer your mortgage payments for up to six months.
 Remember though that you are only deferring your payments, and you’ll continue to be charged interest on what you owe.
 This means that when you re-start your payments, they’re likely to be higher than they were before.

 Find out more about mortgage payment holidays in our article Everything you need to know about taking a mortgage payment holiday or use our mortgage payment holiday calculator to help with the sums.
 If you feel your debts are spiralling out of control, charities specialising in free debt advice include StepChange, National Debtline and the Debt Advice Foundation.